villmow/clean_docstrings/README.md

 '\nMirrors the one ObservableSource in an Iterable of several ObservableSources that first either emits an item or sends\na termination notification.\n\n\n\nScheduler:\n amb does not operate by default on a particular  Scheduler.\n'
 ```

-This package installs `clean-docs-jsonl` that can be used from command line to clean all docstrings in
+This package installs a shell script: `clean-docs-jsonl` that can be used from command line to clean all docstrings in
 a `.jsonl` file.
 This script is consistent with the preprocessing in codesearchnet, but additionally cleans
 doctags, html and urls.